broliver12/goopdoodmfers/README.md

 Solidity code for goopdoodmfers NFT collection.
 8008 goopdoodmfers.

-Fan Art, NOT affiliated or endorsed by goopdoods or mfers.
+NOT affiliated with, or endorsed by `goopdoods` OR `mfers`.
-All art drawn by hand.
+Fan Art, all layers hand drawn.

 ## View Contract on the Ethereum Mainnet